 Roopen is Clinical Director for Haematology and Pathology at King’s College Hospital NHS Foundation Trust.
 His other roles include: Director of King’s College Hospital NHS Foundation Trust’s Thrombosis Centre; Professor of Thrombosis and Haemostasis at King’s College London and Director of the National VTE Exemplar Centres Network in England.

 Roopen trained at the University of Oxford and King’s College London.
 His main interests are venous thromboembolism, thrombophilia, and women’s health.
 He is passionate about thrombosis research and advancing safety and quality of care through innovative and patient-centric approaches.

-To get in touch with the Institute and learn more about our work, please email KHPHaematology@kcl.ac.uk
+To get in touch with any members of the team, please email KHPHaematology@kcl.ac.uk